JimmehG/atom-dominions/README.md

 ## Future Plans.

 There are still a couple of things that could be done to ease editing Dominions 5 files.
 One example is an easy and handy way of inserting all those magic values that **lots** of commands use, say by symbolic name instead of number.
-Maybe I will get around to doing that -- if I first set myself to learn CoffeeScript.

 Another goal, is to hook up the grammar to the linter so that you can jump to an error by clicking (or a keybindind).
-Need to learn CoffeeScript and the linter API first, though.
+Need to learn the linter API first, though.